 It's all in the storage, reports Business Insider.

-Apples harvested in late summer and fall that will be sold by December are refrigerated in giant warehouses that are kept at 34-38 degrees.
+Apples harvested in late summer and fall that will be sold by December are refrigerated in giant warehouses that are kept at 34-38 degrees Fahrenheit (roughly 1 to 3 degrees Celsius).
 Apples slated to be sold later also go into storage where the atmosphere is controlled.
 The oxygen there is dropped from 21 percent to 2 percent to stop the apple from ripening.

 Tips for long-term apple storage at home